 Drama of a young man coming of age in a suburban Texas town during the 80s is a well written and acted story focusing on teen Ritchie Wheeler (Shiloh Fernandez) who’s coping with becoming a man while his parents divorce and his world changes around him.
 High school is over and it’s time to decide what he wants to do with his life, but Ritchie would be perfectly happy to continuing working at the Skateland roller rink and hanging out with his friends.
-But times are changing and life has no intention of standing still even if Ritchie wants it to.
-Along with him are best friend Brent Burkham (Heath Freeman) and Brent’s beautiful sister Michelle (Ashley Greene), with whom he has feelings he’s also not ready to deal with.
+But times are changing and life has no intention of standing still, even if Ritchie wants it to.
+Along with him are best friend Brent Burkham (Heath Freeman) and Brent’s beautiful sister Michelle (Ashley Greene), whom Ritchie has feelings for he’s also not ready to deal with.

 So, things even out a bit when you add it all up and having graduated high school in the early 80s, this film is nonetheless nostalgic for me, so I cut it a bit of slack for some of it’s flaws.
-At the very least Mottola shows some versatility as this is quite different then his raunchy Superbad.
+At the very least Mottola shows some versatility, as this is quite different than his raunchy Superbad.

 Rated 3 (out of 4) Rubik’s Cubes!